Benefits for Young People

 Childhood Disability Benefits (only if you are 18 or older)

-• Not be married, unless your spouse also gets SSDI or CDB
+• Not be married, unless your spouse also gets SSDI or CDB, and

 • Have a parent who gets Social Security retirement benefits or SSDI.
 If your parent is deceased, you may also qualify.